What is Pre-Pharmacy at WVU like?

 High-achieving, first-time freshmen have the opportunity to participate in the School's Direct Admit Pathway (DAP).
 The DAP program offers early assurance and prepares students for the PharmD admissions process.

-Students who do not qualify for DAP should complete the courses listed in the PharmD plan of study.
+Students who do not qualify for DAP should complete the courses listed in the PharmD plan of study through the Healthcare Pathway with Pharmacy Interest major or other science-based majors such as biology, chemistry or biochemistry.

 Pre-Pharmacy program highlights: